UAL-RE/ReQUIAM_csv/README.md

 ### Prerequisites

-The following will be needed
+You will need the following:
-1. python (3.7.5)
+1. Python (3.7.5)
 2. [`numpy`](https://numpy.org/doc/) ([1.18.0](https://numpy.org/doc/1.18/))
 3. [`pandas`](https://pandas.pydata.org/) ([0.25.3](https://pandas.pydata.org/pandas-docs/version/0.25.3/))

-First, you would need to have a working version of Python (v3.7.5).
+First, install a working version of Python (v3.7.5).
 We recommend using the [Anaconda](https://www.anaconda.com/distribution/) package installer.

 After you have Anaconda installed, you will want to create a separate `conda` environment